100R

 The room was equipped with a large stone grinder and the biggest mixing bowl I’d ever seen.
 Around the room sat pieces of pottery, because Nobu was a man of many skills.
 He was an electrician, a sailor, a soba master and a potter.
 Needless to say we didn't win the soba battle, but we did learn a few tricks!
 We continued to do evenings with these two afterward, going to eat soba in restaurants or joining them for tempura parties on the marina docks.

 We also met the crew of our dock neighbor Dawn Treader, an engineer and amazing sailor named Masa.
 We became fast friends, and did many activities together in Shimizu.
 On the first day he offered to help us with laundry (since the coin laundry was far away) and even invited us over to his place so we could have a proper warm shower.
 We'd only just met, and already we were in his apartment using his shower and eating his food.
-He even gave us a key to his place, we couldn't believe it...
+He even offered us a key to his place, we refused because we thought him way too generous... but did admire him, despite not knowing us he trusted us completely.

 On another occasion, Masa invited us aboard Dawn Treader for a meal and an evening of magic and shamisen-playing.
-When Masa said 'a night of magic' we both wondered what he meant by that.
-We later met his partner Yukari, a former boat captain, and his friend Kamo, a shamisen player and MAGICIAN.
+When Masa said, "a night of magic," we both wondered what he meant by that.
+We later met his partner Yukari, a former boat captain, and his friend Kamo, a shamisen player and... yes, a magician.

 Like many Japanese people we’d met, everyone had some special skill or hidden talent.
 Kamo played the shamisen beautifully, his performance was interspersed with random acts of magic.
 It was surreal.
 We realized that night that magic isn't simply about doing the trick, it also requires a lot of acting and energy.
 Masa and Yukari also revealed some of their own talents, performing a cover of Kurenai by X Japan on the ukulele.
 We both sat there, thinking in a Napoleon Dynamite fashion... that "we don't even have any skills".
 Well, no skills that can be performed in front of others.